February Special Offer! Order your colour explosion now, with up to 40% off our Botany Lap Waste - Find out more

-This month our Fibre Focus talks about the Wensleydale Sheep, a very large longwool sheep, described by the British Meat and Livestock Commission as "probably the heaviest of all our indigenous breeds" its fleece should be bright and lustrous, and of good length in an unclipped sheep.
+The Wensleydale Sheep is a very large longwool sheep, described by the British Meat and Livestock Commission as "probably the heaviest of all our indigenous breeds".
+Its fleece should be bright and lustrous, and of good length in an unclipped sheep.

 Source: Wensleydale Sheep